yamtl/viatra-cps-incr-benchmark/m2m.incr.cps2dep.yamtl.batch/readme.md

 * [Test cases](./src/test/java): more information on these test cases can be found in the following section.

+## Running the benchmark

 To run the benchmark:
 1. Select the corresponding runner in the Gradle build file, by setting `mainClassName`.
 2. Run the command `./gradlew clean run` .
 (Remember to use Java 1.8).

+## Running the benchmark sanity checks

+The benchmark sanity checks have been adapted as explained [here](https://github.com/yamtl/viatra-cps-batch-benchmark/tree/master/m2m.batch.cps2dep.yamtl#benchmark-sanity-checks).
+In addition, changes need to be recorded explicitly, which is achieved using the method `Cps2DepTestDriver_YAMTL::executeTransformation(String, () => Map<String,EObject>)`.

 To run the tests: run the command `./gradlew clean test` or run the project with JUnit within the IDE.